 - Software and Machine Intelligence: Machine Learning, Deep Learning, Computer Vision, Pattern Recognition and Software Systems

 - VLSI and Design Automation: Configurable Computing, Testing and Verification, Advanced VLSI Design, Systems on a Chip and Electronic Design Automation

 Upon completion of the program, individuals will be able to:

 - Work in mid-level and advanced positions in industries related to computing and enhance marketability to employers

 - Secure Information Systems and Networks

-For information about a Master of Science in Computer Science, visit the College of Engineering site.
+For information about a Master of Engineering in Computer Engineering, visit the College of Engineering site.